Frequently Asked Questions

-- In person: to the Office of General Counsel at the Beaver Street location of the New York City office of the Department, located at 25 Beaver Street (4th Floor), New York, NY 10004, or to the Corporate Affairs Unit in the Albany Office of the Department, One Commerce Plaza (20th Floor), Albany, NY 12257.
+- In person: to the Office of General Counsel at the New York City office of the Department located at One State Street (20th Floor), New York, NY 10004, or to the Corporate Affairs Unit in the Albany Office of the Department, One Commerce Plaza (20th Floor), Albany, NY 12257.

 What else is needed to effect service?

 Answer: If the action is being brought against a licensed insurance company or fraternal benefit society, you must provide one copy of the papers and a $40.00 check or money order made payable to “Superintendent of Financial Services”.

 If the action is being brought against an unlicensed insurance company, you must provide two copies of the papers with the name and last known address of the principal place of business of the insurance company being served and a $40 check or money order made payable to “Superintendent of Financial Services”.